 After two years of record high volumes, the commercial vehicle market softened materially during the fourth quarter of 2019, impacting production rates as customers responded to the demand reduction and balanced inventory levels.
-This anticipated cyclical decline, coupled with the impact of the COVID-19 pandemic, is expected to result in a significant decline in North American Class 4-8 shipments in 2020, with Class 8 production dropping as much as 40%.
+This anticipated cyclical decline, coupled with the impact of the COVID-19 pandemic, is expected to result in a significant decline in North American Class 4-8 shipments in 2020, with Class 8 production dropping as much as 50%.
 Sypris Technologies has experienced a significant reduction in demand from customers serving the automotive, commercial vehicle, sport utility vehicle and off-highway markets and the significant drop in oil prices has created uncertainty for many of the energy infrastructure projects utilizing the components we produce and sell.
-Sypris Technologies' revenue was negatively impacted at the end of the first quarter and a more significant impact is expected in the second quarter.
-We further believe that revenue will continue to be negatively impacted in periods beyond the second quarter until the COVID-19 pandemic diminishes.
-We believe that the market diversification Sypris Technologies has accomplished over recent years by adding new programs in the automotive, sport-utility and off-highway markets has benefited and will continue to benefit the Company as demand for our products in these markets did not decline as dramatically as demand declined in the overall commercial vehicle market.
-In addition, we believe that demand may recover more quickly in the sport-utility and off-highway markers than the overall commercial vehicle market.
+Sypris Technologies' revenue was negatively impacted at the end of the first quarter and a more significant impact was experienced during the second quarter contributing to a 55.9% decline from the second quarter of 2019.
+We further believe that revenue will likely continue to be negatively impacted in future periods until the COVID-19 pandemic diminishes.
+We believe that the market diversification Sypris Technologies has accomplished over recent years by adding new programs in the automotive, sport-utility and off-highway markets has benefited and will continue to benefit the Company as demand for our products in these markets did not decline as dramatically as demand declined in the Class 8 commercial vehicle market.
+In addition, we believe that demand may recover more quickly in the sport-utility and off-highway markets than the Class 8 commercial vehicle market.